 The newlyweds will receive the Marriage Certificate within 4 to 5 months at their home as this is the time needed by the Government of Dominican Republic.

 Your Marriage certificate will be issued in Spanish as you are getting married in the Dominican Republic.
 When you receive these documents you should translate them into English and go to your City Hall to legalize your marriage status.

 *Riu Hotels & Resorts is not responsible of this legal procedure or time established by the local government.

-We kindly ask you to verify the procedure that you will have to follow in order to legalize your marriage in your country, as sometimes an apostille is required.
-If you need to Apostille your Marriage Certificate, please be advised that you will have to cover the amount of this service before you leave the country.
+Please verify the procedure that you'll have to follow, in order to legalize your marriage in your home country prior your trip, as sometimes an apostille is required.
+If you need to Apostille your Marriage Certificate, please be advised that you'll have to cover the amount of this service before you leave the country.

 *Riu Hotels & Resorts is not responsible of this legal procedure.